-I live and work primarily in Bristol which I love, and where I actively support a variety of local initiatives, particularly Tribe of Doris, DMAC UK (Dance, Music, Arts Collective), Happy City, the Bristol Pound, and Hamilton House.
+I live and work primarily in Bristol which I love, and where I actively support a variety of local initiatives, particularly In-Rhythm, DMAC UK (Dance, Music, Arts Collective), Tribe of Doris, Happy City, and the Bristol Pound.

 Freelance since 1994, I set up wwwolf in the early 1990s as a vehicle for creative online collaborations, mainly in website design and development, and facilitation of ‘asynchronous’ online discussion fora; in time this expanded into a variety of communications and IT-related areas.

 A few things I do / have done